Therapy for Outsiders, Cycle-Breakers, and Black Sheep

 🎭 Confused about how much is “them” and how much is trauma, masking, or survival mode

-🌀 Emotionally burned out and stuck in cycles of shame, anxiety, over-functioning, overthinking, and persistent self-doubt
+🌀 Emotionally burnt out and stuck in cycles of shame, anxiety, over-functioning, overthinking, and persistent self-doubt

 😵💫 Frustrated in their relationships and connections